pirafrank/fpiracom/_posts/2019-06-02-new-ipod-touch.md

 ---
 title: What does a new iPod Touch means for us?
+[Updated]
 subtitle: Ahead of WWDC updating the little guy may be a preview of what's next
 description: What does a new iPod Touch means for the iOS ecosystem ahead of tomorrow WWDC
 category: ["Articles"]
 tags: ["Apple", "iOS", "hardware"]
 ---

+*Update: edited the 'Conclusions' paragraph such as now it takes into account the released iOS 13 compatibility list.*

 4 days ago Apple launched a new iPod Touch.
 So what could the launch of a new iPod Touch mean for the iOS ecosystem ahead of WWDC and iOS 13?